GSU Robinson College of Business

 Course Policies

 Students are expected to attend all in-person and online classes to gain the full benefit of the course.
 However, missing one class without explanation is accepted for this course.
+While individual attendance will be tracked, it will not be graded directly.
 If you are unable to attend a class, you need to study the materials of the class you missed and engage more in discussions in future classes.
-If you miss more than one class, you should explain the reason for your absence in the form at https://forms.gle/QrWT62pXTiFqqt8A8

 Email Policy